flameplat/CS-Game-Project-Zeus/ProjectSkeleton.md

 - **Package**: `game.collectibles`
 - **Type**: SubClass
-- **Description**: This class represents the color bonus.
+- **Description**: This class represents the gameColor bonus.

 #### Methods:

 1. `String toString()`
     - **Description**: Method that is used for printing a string of the properties of the collectible.
     - **Return Type**: `String`
-        - a string representation of the color bonus.
+        - a string representation of the gameColor bonus.

 2. `Color getColor()`
-    - **Description**: Retrieves the color of the collectible.
+    - **Description**: Retrieves the gameColor of the collectible.
     - **Return Type**: `Color`
-        - the color of the collectible.
+        - the gameColor of the collectible.

 3. `static String getInstruction()`
     - **Description**: Retrieves the instruction for the collectible.